5 Surprising Benefits of B12 Shots

 We could all use a little boost sometimes.
 If your energy is low, it’s possible you have a B12 deficiency.
 One of the benefits of B12 shots is how quick and easy they are, meaning that you not only get the boost of B12, but you also don’t have to spend time and energy tracking various food sources and/or supplements to get it.
 B12 shots offer a full dose, all-at-once solution.

-Cobalamin shots provide the potentially useful perk of increasing a person’s basal metabolic rate.
+For those with deficiencies, cobalamin shots provide the potentially useful perk of increasing metabolism.
 For those struggling with weight loss, it could be worth consulting a doctor to see if B12 injections would help.

 Red Blood Cells